hasura/open-data-domain-specification/README.md

 }
 ```

-OpenDDS runtimes can additionally include any other fields in the data source definition (eg: connection strings for databases).
+Open DDS runtimes can additionally include any other fields in the data source definition (eg: connection strings for databases).

 ### Types

-Types are a fundamental building block of OpenDDS with every bit of data in OpenDDS having a type.
+Types are a fundamental building block of Open DDS with every bit of data in Open DDS having a type.

-- OpenDDS has a few primitive types
+- Open DDS has a few primitive types
   - Integer: 32 bit signed integer
   - Float: Double-precision floating point
   - String: UTF-8 encoded string
   - Boolean
   - Nullable: Type container, representing an optional value
   - Array: Type container, representing repeated values
-- User defined OpenDDS types can be one of
+- User defined Open DDS types can be one of
   - Object types: Complex types with fields
     - Each field has a name, a type, and optionally arguments that change their output behavior
   - Enum types: Enumerated set of values
   - Union types: Sum types with each variant being identified by a tag/name and a type
-  - Opaque types: Types whose representation is opaque to OpenDDS
+  - Opaque types: Types whose representation is opaque to Open DDS
-- OpenDDS also supports type inheritance, with a particular type taking
+- Open DDS also supports type inheritance, with a particular type taking

 Example:
 ```json